Litgrid: Key projects

-Synchronisation of Lithuania's energy system with the continental European power grid is necessary to ensure the country's energy independence.
-The power energy systems of the Baltic states were still dependent on the frequency control operations conducted in Russia through IPS/UPS.
-On 20 June 2019, in Brussels, a political agreement was signed on the implementation of the synchronisation of the Baltic electricity system with the European grid.
-The agreement established a specific action plan and key projects to be implemented until 2025, when the Baltic states are to join the secure and reliable European energy system.
-The value of the project for the integration of the Baltic and continental European power grids is around 1.6 billion Euros, of which over 1 billion euros are allocated by the European Union.
-The Baltic synchronisation with the continental European grid requires not only a new connection with Poland, but also the enhancement of internal transmission networks and preparation of the systems for disconnection from the IPS/UPS and for independent frequency control.
 In 2019, the Lithuanian Government approved a list of 14 synchronisation projects, including the construction of the Harmony Link connection with Poland, expansion of the existing LitPol Link connection by adapting it for synchronous operation, and installation of 3 synchronous compensators.
 At the end of 2020, 3 projects had been completed: the expansion of the Bitėnai substation, completion of a new 110 kV overhead line Pagėgiai-Bitėnai, and reconstruction of the 330 kV power transmission line Elektrėnai Power Plant – Vilnius.
 The Lithuanian electricity transmission system control and data centre was planned to be operation from 2025.
 The site was recognised by the Government as a project of national importance already in 2015.
 This centre was a strategic project in terms of synchronisation, because electricity transmission frequency was planned to be controlled from it.
 The data centre includes both the physical infrastructure, and the technological solutions to ensure cyber security.

-On 8 February 2025, the Baltic states have permanently disconnected from IPS/UPS.
+In February 2025, the Baltic states have permanently disconnected from IPS/UPS and connected to the Continental Europe Synchronous Area.